Martial background informs the understanding of combative environments, both armed and unarmed.

-This has not historically been the case.
+This has not been the case historically.

 “In feudal times in Japan, there were various military arts and exercises which the samurai classes were trained and fitted for their special form of warfare.
 Amongst these was the art of jujutsu, from which the present judo has sprung up.
 The word jujutsu may be translated freely as “the art of gaining victory by yielding or pliancy.”
 Originally, the name seems to have been applied to what may best be described as the art of fighting without weapons, although in some cases short weapons were used against opponents fighting with long weapons.
-Although it seems to resemble wrestling, yet it differs materially from wrestling as practiced in England, its main principle being not to match strength with strength, but to gain victory by yielding to strength.” (**)
+Although it seems to resemble wrestling, yet it differs materially from wrestling as practiced in England, its main principle being not to match strength with strength, but to gain victory by yielding to strength.” *

-Modern jiujitsuka, however, may not be aware of these earlier combative practices whence their art’s technical ancestry derived.
+Modern jiujitsuka, however, may not be aware of these earlier practices whence their art’s technical ancestry derived.
 Meik Skoss, practitioner and researcher of classical Japanese martial traditions, offered this in an essay on Jujutsu and Taijutsu at Koryu.Com:

 “Some define jujutsu and similar arts rather narrowly as “unarmed” close combat systems used to defeat or control an enemy who is similarly unarmed…

-Further, particular schools (ryu) even had different terms for different portions of their close combat curriculae, which may have included armored grappling, seizing and prisoner taking methods, asymmetric encounters (ambush and surprise attacks by either side, including being attacked when having fallen down, or being served tea or food, or even when sleeping), combat transitions when a weapon was broken or dropped, and more.
+Particular schools – called ryu – even had different terms for different portions of their curriculae, which included applications for armored grappling, prisoner taking methods (against armed adversaries), asymmetric encounters (ambush and surprise attacks, including being attacked when having fallen down, or being served tea or food, or even when sleeping), and combat transitions when a weapon was broken or dropped, and more.

-Weapons were always a factor in the early schools: there are methods for fighting with your own weapons, transitioning to shorter weapons, taking your enemy’s weapon, using the enemy’s weapon against them (for example pinning them using their own sword or scabbard, or partially drawing their sword and cutting them with the blade), and other opportunistic tactics.
+Weapons were always a factor in the early schools: there are methods for fighting with your own weapons, transitioning to shorter weapons, taking your enemy’s weapon, using the enemy’s weapon against him (for example pinning them using their own sword or scabbard, or partially drawing their sword and cutting them with the blade), and other opportunistic tactics.

-This is kogusoku (think grappling with shorter weapons) from the Tennen Rishin-ryu.
+This is kogusoku (think grappling with shorter weapons), from the Tennen Rishin-ryu.
 From 1:26 you will see some throws which most modern jiujitsuka should be familiar with.
 Note that these are done with shortsword vs. longsword.
 This is a demonstration of formal kata – in this case think the 18th century equivalent of “Gracie Self Defense.”

-Some schools dropped armored practice altogether, while others codified it within their scrolls even as the emphasis in regular training changed.
-For example, the art in which Kano received license was Kito ryu, and based much of his Judo on, started as an aggressive armored battlefield grappling system.
+Some schools dropped armored practice altogether, while others codified it in their teachings even as the emphasis in regular training changed.
+For example, the art in which Kano received license, and based much of his Judo on, was the Kito-ryu, which started as an aggressive armored battlefield grappling system.

-Still, even the Kodokan retained aspects of armed defense, now relegated to the practice of formal kata as opposed to freestyle fighting – though Kano was working on that, too, (i.e. live weapons and grappling practice) based on his diaries.
+Still, even the Kodokan retained aspects of armed defense, relegated now to the practice of formal kata as opposed to freestyle fighting.
+Kano was working on that, too, though (i.e. live weapons and grappling practice) based on his diaries.

-** Jigoro Kano and T. Lindsay, Jujutsu and the Origins of Judo, 1887.
+* Jigoro Kano and T. Lindsay, Jujutsu and the Origins of Judo, 1887.